Your Back Pain Recovery Plan – For Flexion-Dominant Pain

 Before You Start: Safety First

-Read the following ‘Medical Disclaimer’, and remind yourself of ‘When to Contact Your Doctor’.
+Read the following ‘Medical Disclaimer’, and find out ‘When to Contact Your Doctor’.

 Medical Disclaimer